 School Bus Driver - The school day for the transported student begins and ends with the bus.
 The driver needs to exhibit self-control, professionalism, and have a plan to establish appropriate behavior.
-Consistency is absolutely necessary for success.
+Consistency is necessary for success.
 The school bus driver is responsible for the health, safety, and welfare of all passengers.
-In supervising the students, inappropriate student conduct will require the combined efforts of the driver, the transportation department, and school administrators.
+Inappropriate student conduct will require the combined efforts of the driver, the transportation department, and school administrators.
 Drivers should have the attitude that driving a safe bus is most important.
 A student should not prevent the operator from driving a safe bus.
 The other passengers must be assured of a safe and pleasant bus ride.